ignatandrei/RSCG_Examples/book/whatIs.md

 # Introduction

-## What is a Roslyn Source Code Generator ?
+## What is a Roslyn Source Code Generator?

-A Roslyn Source Code Generator (RSCG ) is a program that generates code in the compile time, based on the previous source code and/or another data .
+A Roslyn Source Code Generator (RSCG) is a program that generates code in the compile time, based on the previous source code and/or another data.
 This new source code is added to the compilation and compile with the previous source code.

-## How can I make a Roslyn Source Code Generator ?
+## How can I make a Roslyn Source Code Generator?

-For creating the RSCG you will simply create a .NET Standard 2.0 project,add those 2 references
+For creating the RSCG you will simply create a .NET Standard 2.0 project, add those 2 references

 ``` xml